-The Business Plan was agreed by the Company's Board on 12 November 2018 and by the Cabinet Committee as
+The Business Plan was agreed by the Company's Board on 12 November 2018 and by the Cabinet Committee as Shareholder on 26 November 2018.

-36 Related Party Transactions(cont)
+35 Related Party Transactions(cont)

 As at the 31st of March 2019, the council had made a working capital loan facility of £300k to BexleyCo in addition to this, the sum of £477,152 was included in trade debtors as amounts due from BexleyCo in respect of recharges for staff costs and other expenses owed to the council.